NormalVR/Normcore-Documentation/docs/guides/setting-up-a-networked-meta-avatar.md

 ## Setting up your VR scene

 Now we are ready to setup our scene.
 Create a blank unity VR scene.
 This should include a camera game object with the **Tracked Pose Driver** component, so the camera maps to the user's head movements.
+Check that your camera's Clipping Near Point is around 0.05 (it sometimes can be larger on the default cameras, and this can make your hands disappear when they get too close to you.)

 ![](./setting-up-a-networked-meta-avatar/camera.png "Camera settings")